KDE/digikam-doc/color_management/printer_profiles.rst

 Using Printer Profile
 ---------------------

 We are now almost ready to print that image.
 Where to get a printer profile? you already know the answer.
 You can use the generic profile that comes with your printer.
 You can purchase a professionally produced profile.
 Some commercial printing establishments will send you their printer profiles (which won't work with your printer).
-You can make your own printer profile using `Argyll <http://www.argyllcms.com/>`_, in which case your profile can be tailored to your particular paper, inks, and even image characteristics (if you are printing a series of images with a color palette limited to subdued browns, you don't need a printer profile that tries to make room for saturated cyans and blues).
+You can make your own printer profile using `Argyll <http://www.argyllcms.com/>`_, in which case your profile can be tailored to your particular paper, inks, and even image characteristics (if you are printing a series of images with a color palette limited to subdued browns, you don't need a printer profile that tries to make room for saturated cyan and blue).

 .. figure:: images/cm_editor_soft_proofing_menu.webp
     :alt: